cfpb/design-manual/ui-toolkit/links.md

 <div class="content-50 content-first">
 ##### External links
-Use the external link (glyph E610) to emphasize a non-CFPB webpage.
+Use the external link minicon (glyph E610) to emphasize a non-CFPB webpage.

-External links links should open in the same browser window (i.e., do not set them to ```target="_blank"```).
+External links should open in the same browser window (i.e., do not set them to ```target="_blank"```).
 This allows the user to choose whether they want to open an additional window in order to view the content.
 </div>
 <div class="content-50 content-last regular-ex">
 <a class="link-with-icon" href="#">External link <span class="cf-icon cf-icon-external-link"></span></a>